Causal Inference with Missing Exposures and Missing Outcomes: Introduction

-We also highlight the consequences of missingness on the baseline outcome when it is crucial to defining the population of interest.
-Suppose, for example, we are interested in studying the incidence of some disease.
-Our target population would be persons who are at risk of the developing the outcome and are, thereby, disease-free at baseline.
-In this setting, our incidence estimates would be subject to bias if there is differential measurement of outcomes at baseline.
-Using Counterfactual Strata Effects \citep{Balzer2017CascadeMethods, balzer2020far, Balzer2021twostage, nugent2023blurring, petersen_eurosim_2024, gupta_when_2024, nakato_ser_2024}, we provide a framework for explicitly defining, identifying, and estimating parameters in such scenarios.
-Finally, we provide extensions for settings where participants are not independent and, instead, clustered within households or communities.
-Altogether, our presentation covers multi-source missing data, confounding, and dependence.
-We build-up from simple to complex examples in hope that our structured presentation is relevant a wide range of readers.
-We illustrate the practical relevance with the SEARCH-TB study.
+Here, we discuss how this framework can be extended to address multi-source missingness in real-world (i.e., observational) settings.
+To do so, we present a series of causal models and identification results, building from simple to complex.
+First, we discuss how the Roadmap approach for missing and censored outcomes can be extended to address missingness on the exposure.
+Second, we present how this approach can be applied with missing exposures and outcomes.
+Finally, we address missingness on the exposure, the baseline outcome, and endline outcome.
+Concretely, suppose we are interested in studying the incidence of some disease.
+Our focus population would be persons who are at-risk of the developing the outcome and are, thereby, disease-free at baseline.
+In this setting, our incidence estimates would be subject to bias if our analyses did not account for differential missingness of outcomes at baseline.
+We provide a framework for explicitly defining, identifying, and estimating parameters in such scenarios, overall and when the exposure influences the baseline risk of the outcome.
+To do so, we use Counterfactual Strata Effects: a general class of causal estimands defined for a group which is subject to missingness and/or influenced by the exposure.\citep{balzer2017evaluation,petersen_association_2017, Balzer2018SAP,havlir_hiv_2019,balzer2020far, Balzer2021twostage, nugent2023blurring, marquez2024community, petersen_eurosim_2024, gupta_when_2024,nakato2025measurementmediateseffect}